mcfarlane03/RNG/README.md

 Customize configuration
 See [Vite Configuration Reference](https://vitejs.dev/config/).

-In a command line terminal, run the following commands in the RND/backend/ folder to start the dev server for the first time.
-Every time after that, run only the second command to start the dev server.

-### In a command line terminal, execute the following commands in the RND/backend/ folder to initiate the dev server for the initial setup.
+### In a command line terminal, execute the following commands in the RNG/frontend/ folder to initiate the dev server for the initial setup.
 ### For all subsequent instances, only run the second command to start the dev server.

 Project Setup